 You may also contact your bank if you wish to inquire about your personal online payment options.
 If you wish to wire funds directly to the university, please be sure to contact [email protected] for instructions.

 Online Credit Card Payment: To pay your bill online by credit card, you may use the online payment form.

-Monthly Payment Plan: We offer a monthly payment plan option in a 5 or 4 month format for our Fall and Spring terms.
-An enrollment fee is required each semester.
-The 5 month begins one month before the semester starts while our 4 month begins the month the semester begins.
-The last day to enroll in a monthly plan is prior to the end of the second week of each semester.
-Applications may be downloaded below and submitted to our office either by fax or mail to the address on the payment plan.
+Monthly Payment Plan: We offer a monthly payment plan option in a 5 or 4-month format for our Fall and Spring terms.
+The 5-month format begins one month before the semester starts while our 4-month format begins the month the semester begins.
+The last day to enroll in a monthly plan is January 14 for spring or August 15th for fall.
+Applications may be submitted to our office by filling out one of the forms below.
 A new application is required each semester you wish to enroll.
-If you have any questions, please contact us at (847) 317-8080 or [email protected].
+If you have any questions, please contact us at 847-317-8080 or [email protected].

 The current semester’s bill must be paid in full or be up to date on a traditional TAPP to register for the next semester.
 All balances owed to the institution must be paid in full prior to the release of official transcripts or a diploma.